w3resource

 In this part, you will see the usage of SQL COUNT() along with the SQL MAX().

-To get the maximum number of agents as column alias 'mycount' from the 'orders' table with the following condition -
+To get the maximum number of agents (mycount) from the orders table, grouped by agent_code, you can use the following SQL query:

 SELECT MAX(mycount) -- Selecting the maximum value of the column 'mycount'